Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.35 Class Components vs. Functional Components/README.md

 In this example, there is no use of the `this` keyword.
 The state is kept together in a constant, with `count` and `setCount` destructured from the `useState` function.
 To update the count, you simply call `setCount`.
 To use the count value, you refer to the `count` variable directly.

 This approach allows you to build React applications entirely with functional components, avoiding the need to convert components into classes just to manage state.

+## Current Usage and Community Trends

+While you may still encounter class components in existing codebases, especially those using `this.state` and `this.setState`, the React community is increasingly embracing Hooks.

+New and future React code is generally written using Hooks and functional components, as this pattern is clearer and easier to maintain.

+This lesson aimed to clarify the differences between class components and functional components with Hooks, so you are not confused when encountering class components in the wild.
+Typically, class components are used to manage state, which can now be achieved equivalently with the `useState` Hook in functional components.

+## Key Takeaways

+- React components can be created using either functional components or class components.
+- Class components were traditionally used to manage state before Hooks were introduced.
+- Hooks provide a simpler, clearer way to manage state in functional components without the boilerplate of classes.
+- The React community is moving towards using Hooks for new code, though class components still exist in legacy code.